ppy/osu-wiki/wiki/People/Performance_Points_Committee/en.md

 ## Performance Points Maintainers

 The maintainers are hand-picked by osu! developers and consist of people with a lot of experience organising performance points efforts.
-They are responsible for writing newsposts, merging batches of changes into the `pp-dev` branch on the osu! repository and acting as a final approval on all PP changes.
+They are responsible for writing news posts, merging batches of changes into the [`pp-dev`](https://github.com/ppy/osu/tree/pp-dev) branch on the [osu! repository](https://github.com/ppy/osu) and acting as a final approval on all PP changes.

 <!-- internal reference: https://github.com/orgs/ppy/teams/pp-maintainers -->